 A capstone course for English majors in the Literature Concentration.
 Students will read major texts of literary theory and they will conduct original and advanced literary research resulting in a long writing project.
 1 c.u.
-Prerequisite: WRT 107 with a final grade of C- or better.
+Prerequisite: WRT 107 with a final grade of C- or better and either a 200level literature course with a grade of C or better, or the consent of the Instructor.